How to Create an Excel Financial Model with Debt Financing

 Video: How to Use the Financial Model with Debt Funding Template

-For more details and a step-by-step explanation of using and creating the Financial Model with Debt Template in Excel, watch my video tutorial below:
+For more details and a step-by-step explanation of using and creating the Financial Model with Debt Template, watch my video tutorial below:

 Get in Touch

-challengejp_data_analystHi, my name is Jacek, and I love Excel.
-I hope you’ve enjoyed reading this tutorial as much as I enjoyed writing it!
-If you have any questions about financial analysis in general or any topic in particular, don’t hesitate to get in touch.
+challengejp_data_analystHi, my name is Jacek and I love spreadsheets!
+I hope you’ve enjoyed reading this tutorial as much as I did writing it.
+If you have any questions about creating a Financial Model with Debt Funding in particular or financial analysis in general, don’t hesitate to get in touch.

-How to Build a Cash Flow Forecast in Excel – This step-by-step tutorial will show you how to use a financial model to forecast cash flow revenues.
-It also contains additional sheets to help you with sensitivity analysis, scenarios and presenting the model to potential investors.
+How to Build a Cash Flow Forecast in Microsoft Excel – Create a financial model to forecast cash flow revenues with additional sheets to help you with sensitivity analysis, scenarios and presenting the model to potential investors.

-How to Create a Project Finance Model in Excel – In this tutorial, you will learn how to use a Debt-to-EBITDA method to raise additional bank financing.
-It will also show you how to consolidate a series of project cash flows into one forecast.
+How to Create a Project Finance Model – Learn how to use a Debt-to-EBITDA method to raise additional bank financing and consolidate a series of project cash flows into one forecast.

-Your First Steps in Excel – Beginner’s Crash Tutorial – If you need to refresh your Excel knowledge, this tutorial will give you a quick overview of using spreadsheets.
-It will introduce you to basic calculations, v-lookup formulas and pivot tables.
+Your First Steps in Microsoft Excel – Beginner’s Crash Tutorial – Refresh your basics with this quick overview of using spreadsheets.